 or click below to make a reservation online.

 The Private Dining Room is one of the smartest venues for roistering and merrymaking in the Square Mile.
 From business breakfasts to product launches, private dinners to family celebrations, we host events throughout the week for up to 30 guests — it could be a Sunday lunch party, a Champagne and canapé reception, a wine tasting, or any other idea you care to discuss with us.

 For availability and prices please call us on 020 3455 7437 or email email@example.com

 The Three Cranes offers beautifully appointed serviced apartments in short walking distance from Bank and St. Paul’s.
-Individually designed by Liana Braune (Museum of Everything), they combine mid-century modern furniture with period features, and offer all the comforts of your own private home including a king-size bed with Egyptian cotton sheets, en suite bathroom, kitchenette, flat-screen television and wi-fi.
+Individually styled by interior designer Liana Braune, they combine mid-century modern furniture with period features, and offer all the comforts of your own private home including a king-size bed with Egyptian cotton sheets, en suite bathroom, kitchenette, flat-screen television and wi-fi.